Steviexo/home-assistant-projects/reverse-proxy-setup/README.md

 1. Setting up a reverse proxy on the **Synology NAS**.
 2. Requesting and configuring a **Let's Encrypt Wildcard Certificate**.
 3. Configuring **Home Assistant** to trust the reverse proxy.
+4. Enabling WebSocket Support in Reverse Proxy
-4. Troubleshooting common issues (like the 400 Bad Request error).
+5. Troubleshooting common issues (like the 400 Bad Request error).

 ---